This conference covers various policy, technical, and management issues impacting student financial services operations on campus.

 1:30 PM

-SFS Award and General Session: The Latest from the Department of Education [HYBRID]
+SFS Award and General Session: A Conversation with the U.S. Department of Education [HYBRID]

 Speaker

-Rich Williams, chief of staff, office of postsecondary education, U.S. Department of Education
+Rich Williams, senior advisor, office of the under secretary, U.S. Department of Education

 1 CPE credit